Infineon/mtb-example-mcuboot-basic/README.md

 - **Use command-line interface (CLI):**

-   1. Follow the instructions from the **In command-line interface (CLI)** section to create the application, and then import the libraries using the `make getlibs` command.
+   1. Follow the instructions from the **In command-line interface (CLI)** section to create the application.

    2. Export the application to a supported IDE using the `make <ide>` command.

    3. Follow the instructions displayed in the terminal to create or import the application as an IDE project.

-For a list of supported IDEs and more details, see the "Exporting to IDEs" section of the [ModusToolbox&trade; software user guide](https://www.cypress.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*).
+For a list of supported IDEs and more details, see the "Exporting to IDEs" section of the [ModusToolbox&trade; software user guide](https://www.infineon.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*).

 </details>